bryanjenningz/mandarin-parroting/README.md

 - Comes with a Mandarin Chinese dictionary built in so you can look up unknown Mandarin words
 - Text-to-speech vocab flashcards with a spaced-repetition algorithm
 - Keeps track of your stats and daily goals to keep you motivated so you make progress quickly
-- Works on desktop (Windows, Mac OS, Linux) and mobile (Android, iOS) as a progressive web app with offline mode enabled
+- Works on desktop (Windows, Mac OS, Linux) and mobile (Android, iOS) as an installable progressive web app

 ## Credits